Exam-Style Online Test | Class 11 Chemistry: Redox Reactions

 30 / 30

-30. What is the oxidation number of hydrogen in (water)?
+30. What is the primary purpose of cellular respiration in organisms?

 Please provide information to view your result.